ROBelgium/MSNoise/README.md

 Please follow the instructions in the documentation: http://msnoise.org/doc/installation.html

-Remember, always consider the the current *master* as not stable!
+Remember, always consider the current GitHub *master* as not stable!

 Getting Help